Hannon-lab/FlaHMM/examples/run_EDTA/README.md

 EDTA.pl --genome ../../genome.fa --sensitive 1 --anno 1 --evaluate 1 -t 10 --overwrite 0 --force 1
 ```

 Our version of EDTA crashed whenever a Penelope elements was detected.
-The avoid this, one of the scripts was slightly modified.
+The avoid this, one of the EDTA scripts was slightly modified.
 This is described in `EDTA_fix`.
+This has already been corrected in more recent versions of EDTA.